-- Corporate distributions.
+Corporate distributions.
 The entire amount of a corporate distribution (whether actual or deemed) must be reported, irrespective of any estimate of the portion of the distribution that represents a taxable dividend.
-Any distribution, however, that is treated as gain from the redemption of stock is not an amount subject to reporting.
+Any distribution, however, that is treated as gain from the redemption of stock is not an amount subject to withholding.
 For information on dividends paid by a regulated investment company (RIC), see Pub.
-515. - Interest.
-This includes the portion of a notional principal contract payment that is characterized as interest. - Rents. - · Royalties. - Compensation for independent personal services performed in the United States. - Compensation for dependent personal services performed in the United States for which the beneficial owner is claiming treaty benefits. - Annuities. - Pension distributions and other deferred income. - Most gambling winnings.
-However, proceeds from a wager placed in blackjack, baccarat, craps, roulette, or big-6 wheel are not amounts subject to reporting.
+515.